pyca/cryptography/docs/x509/reference.rst

         Adds an X.509 extension to the certificate.

-        :param extension: The extension to add to the certificate.
-Can be one of :class:`~cryptography.x509.BasicConstraints` or
+        :param extension: An extension conforming to the :class:`~cryptography.x509.ExtensionType` interface.
-            :class:`~cryptography.x509.SubjectAlternativeName`.

         :param critical: Set to ``True`` if the extension must be understood and handled by whoever reads the certificate.